-Applications for the 2019 Washington Fellows Program are now open.
-For consideration, all materials must be submitted by Friday, October 26th.
+Applications for the 2019 Washington Fellows Program are now closed.
+For consideration, all materials must have been submitted by Friday, October 26th.
 For program information, please see below.

 The mission of the ASPET Washington Fellows Program is to enable developing and early career scientists interested in science policy to learn about and become more engaged in public policy issues.

 Fellows will develop an understanding of how public policy decisions made in Washington, D.C. help shape and impact science policy, such as funding for the National Institutes of Health and other science agencies.
 Fellows will also learn how to advocate effectively on Capitol Hill and in their home districts.

 This program will help fellows develop the skills and insights to become future leaders in science.

 - Advocate on Capitol Hill: ASPET Fellows will travel to Washington, D.C., to meet with their congressional representatives and staff to advocate for the importance of biomedical research.
 Fellows will receive training from ASPET and assist in the development of an ASPET policy position.
 ASPET will cover transportation costs, lodging, and expenses in accordance with ASPET’s reimbursement policy.

 - Become advocates in their home districts: ASPET Fellows will meet with Members of Congress in their home district, act as a conduit to inform colleagues within their departments/institutions about federal legislative matters, and write op-ed pieces to local papers.
 These activities will be prepared with the support and advice of ASPET.

 - Attend the ASPET Annual Meeting at Experimental Biology 2019: ASPET Fellows will attend the 2019 ASPET Annual Meeting in Orlando, FL and any related policy program sessions assigned.
 Fellows will receive complimentary registration to the meeting at the early registration rate.